balasuar/slate/source/includes/_soapping.md

 Result data returned from Ping.

 **Version:** string [15]
-The date and time at which your AvaTax account will expire.
+The service version of the AvaTax service.

 **Messages:** <a href="#errors79">Message[]</a>
 If ResultCode is Success, Messages is null.
 Otherwise, it describes any warnings, errors, or exceptions encountered while processing the request.